Efficient and Effective Deep Multi-view Subspace Clustering: Introduction

-Based on the abovementioned concerns, this paper aims to enhance \textbf{efficiency} (w.r.t. self-expressive matrix learning) and \textbf{effectiveness} (w.r.t. unified representation learning) for large-scale multi-view clustering, and presents a novel deep MVSC framework (called E$^2$LMVSC).
-On the one hand, we draw inspiration from information theory to learn a reliable representation that explicitly models consistency, complementarity, and discrimination.
-On the other hand, replacing the FC layer with high computational complexity, a deep metric network is developed to achieve the self-expression of large-scale data.
-The flowchart of E$^2$LMVSC is depicted in Figure \ref{fig1}.
-Specifically, we design a multi-type latent representation learning module and a soft clustering assignment supervision module, explicitly decoupling consistent, complementary, and superfluous information from low-dimensional latent space for every single view.
-And then, following information bottleneck (IB) theory \cite{Federici2020LearningRR}, E$^2$LMVSC strives for a minimal-sufficient unified representation $\boldsymbol{U}$ through maximally integrating complementary and consistent information while reducing task-irrelevant superfluous information.
-Next, the unified representation is enhanced by pursuing intra-cluster aggregation and inter-cluster separability, with the maximal coding rate reduction (MCR$^2$) principle \cite{Yu2020LearningDA}.
-Finally, we view self-expression learning from a metric learning perspective and develop Relation-Metric Net to directly measure the similarity matrix $\boldsymbol{S}$ of all sample pairs, which casts off the generic self-expression model in existing methods.
+Based on the above concerns, this paper presents a novel DMVSC method, namely E$^2$MVSC, to enhance \textbf{efficiency} (w.r.t. self-expression learning) and \textbf{effectiveness} (w.r.t. unified representation learning) for clustering multi-view data.
+Fig. \ref{fig1} illustrates the overall flowchart of E$^2$MVSC.
+Specifically, we first design a multi-type latent representation learning module and a soft clustering assignment supervision module, explicitly decoupling consistent, complementary, and superfluous features from low-dimensional embedding space for each view.
+Then, drawing inspiration from information theory (via information bottleneck (IB)\cite{DBLP:conf/iclr/Federici0FKA20} and maximal coding rate reduction (MCR$^2$) \cite{Yu2020LearningDA}), we strive for a reliable unified representation that well models consistency, complementarity, and discrimination.
+Finally, we develop a deep metric network termed Relation-Metric Net to directly and efficiently measure the similarity relation between any sample pairs, which casts off the generic self-expression learning layer with high computational complexity in existing methods.

 The contributions of this work are summarized as follows: